mouadk/library-profiling/README.md

 ⚠️
 - This project was not tested yet for heavy multithreading and concurrency.
 It will be done soon.
 I plan to test java and other languages as well when I have some time.
 Also, do not use it in production, **this is a PoC**!!! 😏.
-- If you don't start tracing you program from the start, it will generate false positives.
+- If you don't start tracing you program from the start, it may generate false positives.

 # Environment